nzbri/msnz/README.md

 ## Functions specific to the MS prevalence study

-The package provides three convenience functions to extract info from the the unique identifier (UNI) assigned to each participant (see Richardson *et.al.* (2012) Method for identifying eligible individuals for a prevalence survey in the absence of a disease register or population register. *Internal Medicine Journal,* ***42,*** 1207-1212.):
+The package provides three convenience functions to extract info from the unique identifier (UIN) assigned to each participant (see Richardson *et.al.* (2012) Method for identifying eligible individuals for a prevalence survey in the absence of a disease register or population register. *Internal Medicine Journal,* ***42,*** 1207-1212):

 ``` r
 library(msnz)